browserup/browserup-proxy/README.md

 # BrowserUp Proxy

 BrowserUp Proxy allows you to manipulate HTTP requests and responses, capture HTTP content, and export performance data as a [HAR file](http://www.softwareishard.com/blog/har-12-spec/).
-BUP works well as a standalone proxy server, but it is especially useful when embedded in Selenium tests.
+BrowserUp Proxy works well as a standalone proxy server, but it is especially useful when embedded in Selenium tests.

 The latest version of BrowserUp Proxy is 2.1.4, powered by [LittleProxy](https://github.com/adamfisk/LittleProxy).